The Future of Autonomous Vehicles

 Showcasing the Future of AVs and their Integration into College Campuses

 With a grounded understanding of both AV technology and campus behavior, we moved into future-facing design.
-This milestone focused on three threads: policy ideation, speculative vehicle design, and storytelling.
+To visualize all the environmental factors surrounding the space of AV, we developed these deliverables: policy ideation, speculative vehicle design, and storytelling.

 We first facilitated a policy ideation workshop to explore “what if” scenarios across pedestrian safety, VRU (vulnerable road user) protection, emergency response, large campus events, and infrastructure.
 We then grouped these ideas into recommendations for four stakeholder groups: vehicle manufacturers, AV service users, lawmakers, and campus transportation teams.